popOR207/BowlingGameProjectCS/README.md

 # BowlingGameProjectCS
 Basic Bowling game, wrriten in C#.
-Was made as an exercise on C# design and code conventions.
+Was made as an exercise on C#'s design and code conventions.

 Game workflow demands: